open-trackers/Gym-Routine-Tracker-Plus-App/README.md

-# Gym Routine Tracker Plus
+# Gym Routine Tracker+

 _A minimalist gym workout tracker, for iPhone and iPad_

 ## Download

-Available as a free download in the App Store [HERE](https://apps.apple.com/us/app/gym-routine-tracker/id6444747204).
+Available as a FREE download in the App Store [GRT for iPhone/iPad](https://apps.apple.com/us/app/gym-routine-tracker/id1662243916)

 ## Features

+- _NEW in 1.5_ Logs routine/exercise completions, where history can be reviewed on your iPhone/iPad.

-- LARGE text in RUN mode, for those with presbyopia.
-Leave your cheaters in your locker!
+- LARGE text in RUN mode, for the farsighted.
+Leave your glasses in your locker!
+- Simple data model of user-defined routines and their exercises.
+- Your data syncs with your private iCloud account when a network connection is available.
+- Fully open source where code is licensed with Mozilla Public License 2.0.
+- App available as a free download in the App Store.
+- Available separately as an independent app for the Apple Watch.

-- Prioritizes convenience, quick interactions, and the basic needs of the recreational fitness user.
+GRT prioritizes convenience, quick interactions, and the basic needs of the recreational fitness user.
-- Available separately, an independent GRT watchOS app

 ### Quick and easy setup